 The best time to use a beard brush would be before showering.
 Doing so will help remove any dirt, dead skin, any debris on there.

-It’ll help you get a very clean beard after stepping of the shower.
-What a great way to start your day right?
+It’ll help you get an immaculate beard after stepping off the shower.
+What a great way to start your day, right?

-Using a beard brush feels so good on the skin and beard that you’ll want to use it like a comb – often.
+Using a beard brush feels so good on the skin and beard that you’ll want to use it as a comb – often.

 Beardsmen recommend that you use this only once a day, twice at most.

-These brushes are extremely aggressive on the follicles.
+These brushes are incredibly aggressive on the follicles.
 And using it often may pull hair follicles out of its root.

-When I say dry clean, it simply means using your fingers to pull out strands of hair.
-To remove other debris deep under that your fingers can’t reach, use a comb or brush.
+When I say dry clean, it just means using your fingers to pull out strands of hair.
+To remove other debris deep under that, your fingers can’t reach, use a comb or brush.

 Once a month, use some hand soap and work it on the bristles and hand wash it.
 Flip it over to dry and air dry.

 Avoid washing a wooden brush with water as it will degrade over time.
 If you’re using something with a plastic handle, wet washing is okay.